crgnam-research/spacecraft-navigation-toolbox/README.md

 <!-- For the in the loop image processing steps, an installation of python3.7 and bpy2.83 or higher is required. -->

 ### Get up and Running:
+- To clone for the first time (including all submodules):
+  - `git clone --recurse-submodules -j8 git@github.com:crgnam-research/spacecraft-navigation-toolbox.git

+- To get updataes for each submodule down the line:
+  - `git submodule foreach git pull origin main`

 *Pre-release Coming in v0.9, No Later Than March 2021*

 ### Demos: